 The default option is Make Local.
 To prevent this dialog box from opening in the future and keep the file local, select Don't ask me again.

-Note: You can change your default setting in the Preferences tab: Window > Preferences > Team > Dimensions CM > Version Management > File Modification.
+Note: You can change your default setting on the Preferences tab: Window > Preferences > (Version Control) Team > Dimensions CM > Version Management > File Modification.

 The local mode icon is added to the icons of the selected files.